AaltoSciComp/scicomp-docs/triton/apps/vscode.rst

    If you see this in the lower left corner (or whatever the name of your cluster SSH config is), you are connected to the login node (and should not do big calculations).
-It's possible it may be different for others.
+It's possible the exact look may be different for others.

 You can see `connection instructions (including screenshots) at the Sigma2 instructions
 <https://documentation.sigma2.no/code_development/guides/vs_code/connect_to_server.html>`__.

-VSCode can use a regular OpenSSH configuration file, so you may as well set that up once and it can be used for everything.
-The basics of SSH is in :ref:`triton-connecting-ssh` and the real SSH config file info you really need is in :doc:`/scicomp/ssh`.
+VSCode can use a regular OpenSSH configuration file, so you may as well set that up once and it can be used for everything - see :doc:`/scicomp/ssh` for the full story.
+The basics of SSH to Triton are in :ref:`triton-connecting-ssh`.
 A SSH key can allow you to connect without entering a password every time.